Male sexual dysfunction is common but treatable.

-Male sexual dysfunction occurs when a man is unable, for physical or psychological reasons, to enjoy a full sexual response cycle.
-Problems can occur during any of the four phases of the cycle (excitement, plateau, orgasm and resolution).
+Male sexual dysfunction occurs when a man is unable, for physical or psychological reasons, to fully engage in sexual intercourse.
+Dysfunction problems can occur anytime during the male sexual cycle: excitement, plateau, orgasm and resolution.

-While male sexual dysfunction usually doesn’t cause any health problems, it can make men feel anxious, inadequate or depressed.
+While male sexual dysfunction doesn’t normally result in serious health problems, it can make men feel anxious, inadequate or depressed.
 It can also cause relationship problems.

 What are the primary causes of sexual dysfunction?

-Men should understand that there are many medical conditions and medications that can cause sexual problems.
+There are many conditions that can contribute to sexual dysfunction.
 Some examples are: